 - Calls-to-action such as links that state ‘Download free eBook’ or ‘Sign Up for Free Webinar’.

-- Landing pages that continue the conversion process by providing a form for visitors to fill out their contact information.
+- Landing pages continue the conversion process by providing a form for visitors to fill out their contact information.

 Now that the right visitors have found your data center colocation website and have been converted into leads, the next step is to nurture them into clients.

-To help close the right leads at ideal times, use inbound marketing tools including:
+To help close the right leads at ideal times, use inbound marketing tools, including: